Last tested: Raspberry Pi OS Bookworm 64-bit | April 11, 2026 | Raspberry Pi 4 Model B (4GB)

 curl -6 https://icanhazip.com

-Reverse Proxy with Nginx over IPv6
+IPv6 Raspberry Pi Reverse Proxy with Nginx

-Why you need a reverse proxy in the first place
+Why use a reverse proxy

 Install Nginx